 Student Complaint Policy

-Excelsior College fosters an environment in which students are treated with fairness and respect.
-Any student who has a concern with a College employee, department, school or process is encouraged to resolve the concern first through direct communication with the individual or department involved.
+Excelsior University fosters an environment in which students are treated with fairness and respect.
+Any student who has a concern with a University employee, department, school or process is encouraged to resolve the concern first through direct communication with the individual or department involved.
 If the student is not satisfied with the response, they may file a written formal request for review to the Academic Dean or the Ombudsperson, who will determine whether the request is a complaint or an appeal.

-In general, a request for review is an appeal if it concerns an exception to a policy, an action taken by the College, or an action requested by the student.
+In general, a request for review is an appeal if it concerns an exception to a policy, an action taken by Excelsior, or an action requested by the student.
 See the Student Appeals policy for a list of types of appeals.
 If the request for review is an appeal, the Student Appeals policy will be followed.
 If the request for review is not an appeal, it is classified as a complaint, and the procedure below will be followed.
 All concerns, complaints, and appeals are addressed promptly, appropriately, and equitably.

 - Students should attempt to resolve their concern with the individual or the department involved.